hazelcast/hazelcast/hazelcast-documentation/src/JCache-CustomExpiryPolicy.md

  - `getAndReplace(key, value)`:
   - `getAndReplace(key, value, expirePolicy)`

 Asynchronous method overloads are not listed here.
-Please see [Async Operations](#async-operations) for the list of asynchronous method overloads.
+Please see the [Async Operations section](#async-operations) for the list of asynchronous method overloads.